ai4ce/DeepParticleRobot/docs/index.md

 ```
 ## How to use

 Our environment is developed with [OpenAi Gym](https://gym.openai.com/).
-Here is a sample simple navigation episode with random actions.
+Here is a sample simple navigation episode controlled by the handcrafted wave policy.
 ```
 import math
 import gym